arshia-pourfar/arshia-pourfar/README.md

 ### 🌱 Always Learning and Growing

 I'm currently focused on my university studies while continuing to build and improve my projects.
-I am open to collaborating on new ideas and exploring opportunities.
+I am open to collaborating on new ideas and exploring opportunities, with a future goal of incorporating **AI and Machine Learning** into my work.

 ### 🤝 Let's Connect